ignaczalexander/track-my-work-react/README.md

 ## How to run it locally

-First to install all requred npm packeges run the followig command in the project directory:
+First to install all requred npm packages run the followig command in the project directory:

 ### `npm install`

-Then you can run the app:
+Then to run the app in development mode:

 ### `npm start`

-This command runs the app in the development mode.<br>
 Open [http://localhost:3003](http://localhost:3003) to view it in the browser.

 The page will reload if you make edits.<br>